danielchacon9925/Portfolio/SQL/Fundamentals/README.md

 - **Combining Conditions**: Using logical operators (AND) to refine queries.

 - **Practical Application**: Solving real-world questions on customers, transactions, and films.

+---

+## How to Run

+- 1. Load the database into PostgreSQL.

+- 2. Open your SQL client or command-line tool.

+- 3. Copy and paste the queries to execute them.

+- 4. Review the results to analyze customer, transaction, and film insights.